 Make or buy a bulk batch of something and divide it into smaller containers.
 You can easily do this on Sunday night and set yourself up for the whole week.

 2. Chill out.

 Make freezer meals your friend.
 If you don’t have it already, buy my book Not Your Mother’s Make-Ahead and Freeze Cookbook.
-It contains over 200 recipes that freeze well and covers every meal of the day, plus snacks and desserts.
+It contains over 200 recipes that freeze well and covers every meal of the day, including lunch, snacks, and desserts.

 Freezer cooking is a great way to combine the healthier aspects of homecooking with the convenience we so desperately need during the school year.